-Kazakhstan Solar PV and Wind Energy Markets 2015.
+Kazakhstan Solar PV and Wind Energy Markets in 2015.
 Growth forecasts and future trends.

 Current energy market situation